History of the Fluoride-Iodine Antagonism

 1867 – Rabuteau investigates French goiter areas, and is convinced that they are caused by fluoride in the water.

-1881 - Woakes reports on first 20 cases of toxic goiter treated with fluoride (HF in water), in the Lancet.
+1881 – Woakes reports in the Lancet on the first 20 cases of toxic goiter (iodine-induced) treated with fluoride (HF in water).
 In 17 cases, treatment was successful.

 1919-1921 – Goldemberg (Argentina) investigates the areas then commonly referred to as “goiterous waters” (‘Kropfwaesser’), and reviews the work by others (Repin, Gautier, Clausmann, McCarrison, Parhou and Goldstein, Pighini, Christiani, Cahages, Houssay, Tappeiner, Schulz, Brandt and Pisotti).
 His findings convince him that the world-wide occurrence of goiter and cretinism is NOT due to iodine deficiency as commonly believed, but is the result of excessive fluoride intake from air, food and water.
 He conducts animal experiments to test his hypothesis and reports that 2 to 3 mgs of NaF- daily for 6 to 8 months produced a 5 to 6-fold increase in the size of the thyroid gland.
 He calls the condition ‘cretinisme fluorique’.